Snaacky/thewiki/docs/guides/htpc.md

 Pulse-Eight hosts builds for [libCEC](https://libcec.pulse-eight.com) on their website. libCEC includes the `cec-tray` application, a tool that converts CEC button presses on a comapatible remote to keyboard commands in Windows, which can be used to control media player applications such as Kodi and mpv.

+==- cec-tray configuration
+Once you have installed libCEC, you should have a program named "cec-tray".
+This program is used to pass CEC commands as keyboard inputs.
+However, there are some settings you must, or should, change.
+- Set "HDMI port of the TV" to the port that the PC is connected to on the PC.
+- Check "Minimise after connecting to the adapter"
+- Check the firmware version.
+If the Upgrade button is not greyed out, your adapter is not on the latest firmware.
+If you encounter any issues, updating this firmware may help, though some claim that the newer versions break some functionality, so YMMV.
+- In the "Foreground Application" tab, you can press a button on your remote to see what it is currently bound to, and change it.
+The later steps of this guide assume all default bindings, so keep that in mind when changing them.

 ==- :icon-gear: Automatic startup

 1. Locate your libCEC installation folder. *By default, this can be found in `C:\Program Files (x86)\Pulse-Eight\USB-CEC Adapter\x64\netfx\`*